eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/index.rst

 RabbitMQ Configuration
 ----------------------

-It's necessary to define authentication credentials to let Clients to comunicate in a secure way with the Sensu Server through the Message Broker RabbitMQ.
+It's necessary to define authentication credentials to let Clients communicate in a secure way with the Sensu Server through the Message Broker RabbitMQ.
 This procedure is executed only once in the Sensu Server.